jython/book/chapter13.rst

     }

-As you can see, *Main.java* doesn't do much other than coercing the Jython module and invoking the *start()* method.
+As you can see, *MainOF.java* doesn't do much other than coercing the Jython module and invoking the *start()* method.
 Next, you will see the *JySwingType.java* interface along with the implmentation class that is obviously coded in Jython.

 ::